 In November 1778, around 3,500 British and Hessian troops under the command of Lieutenant Colonel Archibald Campbell departed New York for Savannah, Georgia (For a private’s artistic rendering of the fleet, see Sailing to Savannah.
 Georgia, 1778).
 The German contingent included around 900 men belonging to the two Hessian regiments Trümbach (originally von Rall, then successively called von Wöllwarth, von Trümbach, and d’Angelleli) and Wissenbach (after 1780 called Knoblauch), both under the command of Lieutenant Colonel Friedrich von Porbeck.
 The fleet arrived in Georgia in December.
 While most of the troops would eventually participate in military campaigns outside of Georgia, the Knoblauch Regiment remained in Savannah until the British evacuated the port city in the summer of 1782.
 Another post includes information about the regiment’s experiences: Shot Dead, Died of Disease, Deserted.
 Savannah, 1778-1782.

 Like other Hessian regiments, the Knoblauch Regiment maintained a journal in which it recorded the unit’s movements and key experiences in the American war.
 It comprises close to 400 pages and covers the period from the regiment’s departure from Germany in May 1776 to its return in November 1783.
-Among many other items, the journal also includes extracts from various orders and announcements that had been received from the commander of the Hessian troops in America, General von Knyphausen, who was in New York at the time.
-This includes a collection of items that arrived in Georgia over a period of several months in 1779.
+Among many other items, the journal also includes extracts from various orders and announcements that had been received from the commander of the Hessian troops in America, General Wilhelm von Knyphausen.
+This includes a collection of items he sent from New York to Georgia over a period of several months in 1779.
 Among them was a request for a return of soldiers that had been killed, died of disease, and deserted.
 It also included the welcome news that the troops in Georgia would be issued forage, bat and baggage money for 165 days (July 19 to December 31, 1779).

 The brief excerpt included with this post deals with something different.
 It reflects the Hessian landgrave’s interest in collecting objects and information about North America and the experiences of his troops there.
 Specifically, on behalf of the landgrave, Knyphausen is requesting the Hessian regiments to collect “rarities” such as Native American clothing and equipment.
 He is also ordering the quartermasters of all Hessian regiments and battalions in North America to maintain journals that detail “each and every” event pertaining to their units.